 Don’t worry if you don’t speak Malay; English is the unofficial first language.
 Malaysian law is based on the British system, and all road signs are in both English and Malay.

 A couple can comfortably live on the island of Penang for $1,800 a month, including rent.
 And don’t forget the affordable healthcare.
 Medical services can be done day-of and on a low budget, so it’s an especially attractive feature for expats.

 There is something for everyone in Ecuador.
 Choose to live along the tropical coast or up in the temperate Andes mountains.
 Get caught in the bustle of the big-city life and all of its conveniences or choose to watch the world go by in quaint villages.
 You’ll find a fascinating mix of indigenous, Inca and Spanish cultures, great for those always trying something new.
 There are plenty of expat communities that take advantage of the local laidback lifestyle, and you’ll want to jump right in.

 Mexico’s proximity to the United States has made it a popular vacation destination for generations, so why not choose to move here?
 Expats will find incredibly affordable healthcare and a low cost of living.
 Depending on the location, a couple can comfortably live on $1,500 to $3,000 a month, including rent and healthcare.
-After you are granted residency, you can sign up for a national healthcare plan.
+After you gain residency, you can sign up for a national healthcare plan.
 Residents over the age of 60 can also acquire a national senior discount card.

 Geographically, Mexico is a huge country.
 The vast landscape includes farmland, beaches, mountains, oceans and lakes.
 You can choose to live in the warm beach towns or up in the spring-like Colonial Highlands.
 Wherever you go, you’re sure to find a community that is welcoming to expats.